keesvandieren/camel-wicket-atmosphere/README.txt

 ** slf4j-log4j12-1.7.5.jar
 * deploy both wars in Jetty (I am currently using IntelliJ IDEA for that).
 * Refresh the page.
+* Now look in the console to see which war received it.